Frequently Asked Questions

 When the spelt is ripe, a contractor will harvest it with a combine.
 There will be some leftovers from a previous harvest, usually wheat.
 This is the first, albeit limited contamination.
 Then the spelt is sold to a dealer, most of whom aren’t aware of the differences in spelt varieties.
 Everything is simply put on the same pile.

 Sometimes this step is skipped and the spelt goes directly to the miller.
 Some know the differences between spelt varieties, others don’t.
 Usually the spelt is ground in large industrial mills, where everything is put on the same pile again.
 Stones and mills are seldom cleaned.
 The first kilogrammes are often contaminated with wheat, and are rarely separated from the rest.

 Then the flour goes to the shop.
 The packaging doesn’t mention the spelt variety because it’s considered unimportant.
 But believe me, it is never pure spelt unless it comes from an alpine country and explicitly says it is pure.

 The baker too is often not aware of the spelt variety and whether or not it is pure.
 Additionally, there are no rules which state that spelt bread must be made 100% out of spelt.
 Bakers usually add wheat to make it rise better.

-Due to all this, it is usually impossible for the consumer to know if the product is or is made of pure spelt.
-Only when one person does everything, or the supply chain is short so that the information is not lost along the way, is it possible.
-A few farmers and smaller millers know the difference and offer pure spelt directly to the customer.
-But in the supermarket, and even in the health food store, it is impossible to find real spelt products.
+Due to all this, it is usually impossible for the consumer to know if the product is or isn't made of pure spelt.
+Only when one person does everything, or the supply chain is short enough so that the information is not lost along the way, is it possible.
+A few farmers and smaller millers know the difference and offer quality spelt directly to the customer.
+But in the supermarket, and even in the health food store, it is impossible to find pure spelt products.